 Netflix does this really well.
 If you have a social media campaign in a certain country, they can link your content and app to the main events, customs and social norms specific to that country, resulting in increased conversions and better brand awareness.

-2020 was the year that saw TikTok become the most downloaded (non-gaming) app out there.
-With around 690 million monthly users globally, and 100 million of those hailing from the US alone, it’s a huge platform for marketing your app.
+2020 was the year that saw TikTok become the most downloaded (non-gaming) app out there, with 2021 being the year that saw it maintain the number one most downloaded app spot.
+With around one billion monthly users globally in 2022, and 100 million of those hailing from the US alone, it’s a huge platform for marketing your app.

 It’s estimated that 18% of global internet users aged 16-64 use TikTok.
 If it’s appropriate to your brand and your target users might be hanging out there, you simply can’t ignore the value TikTok marketing can bring to your app promotion.

 4. Mobile marketing channels that you shouldn’t forget about

 Of course, there are tens of other channels that you can use in order to promote apps.

 You can hire PR firms to push you or one of your company members in front of media companies.
 TV interviews, podcasts and newspaper articles will still get your app well known.